 Confirmed human cases of H1N1:

-Swine flu is transmitted from contact with pigs or their contaminated food or air.
+Swine flu is transmitted between pigs through close contact and contact with contaminated objects.
 It is transmitted between humans when someone touches an object coughed or sneezed on by an infected person, and then touches his/her mouth or nose.
 However, it cannot be passed from pork or other meat products to humans.

-Swine flu outbreaks in pigs mostly occur during the late fall and winter months.
+Swine flu outbreaks in pigs can occur at any time, but mostly occurs during the late fall and winter months.

 It is a constantly mutating virus.
 Pigs are susceptible to viruses from birds, humans and other swine.
 When these different influenza viruses strike pigs, the genes can mutate and new viruses can develop.